SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/ble/ble_multiconnection_gatt_test/readme.md

 ### 3.4 RTOS Support

 This application supports only RTOS configuration.
-By default, the application project files (Keil and Simplicity studio) are provided with OS environment in the release package.
+By default, the application project files (Keil and Simplicity studio) are provided with OS environment in the SDK.

 ## 4. Application Configuration Parameters

 The application can be configured to suit your requirements and development environment.
 Read through the following sections and make any changes needed.

-**4.1** open `rsi_ble_config.h` file provided in the release package at `examples/snippets/ble/ble_multiconnection_gatt_test` update/modify following macros.
+**4.1** open `rsi_ble_config.h` file provided in the SDK at `examples/snippets/ble/ble_multiconnection_gatt_test` update/modify following macros.

 **4.1.1** User must update the below parameters